Skip to content

 Welfare Spending

-The figures in the table below represent billions of dollars of spending each year.
-The fiscal year (FY) for the federal government ends on September 30.
+The figures in the table below represent billions of dollars of annual spending.
+The federal government’s fiscal year (FY) ends on September 30.
 More

 Chart of spending in each welfare program for the fiscal years 2019 - 2023.